 The S1 field lies to the east of G-1 field and is a free gas field with estimated reserves of 10.37bcm.

-A proven petroliferous basin of continental margin, the Krishna Godavari Basin consists of roughly 5km-thick sediments ranging from Late Carboniferous to Pleistocene age.
+A proven petroliferous basin of the continental margin, the Krishna Godavari Basin consists of roughly 5km-thick sediments ranging from Late Carboniferous to Pleistocene age.

 The onshore processing terminal at Odalarevu will be expanded as part of the development to handle fluids from the Vashishta and S1 fields.